Blogger vs WordPress: Which Platform Is the Blogging King?

 Neither Blogger nor WordPress offers an official support system for their platform.
 However, when something goes wrong, it is much easier to find answers for WordPress than for Blogger.

 Blogger makes it simple to start a blog within minutes and integrates nicely with Google AdSense for monetization.
-However, Blogger is significantly more limited when it comes to customizing the look and feel of your site, as well as controlling your content.

 Did this comparison help you choose between Blogger or WordPress?
 Let me know in the comments below!

 5 Best Blogging Platforms For Your Brilliant Blog